OMNI MED: Community Health Workers and Global Health

 Uganda’s health system is being built, in part, by non-profits working with the government.
 Key components of the Ugandan healthcare system are Community Health Workers, part of what global health experts call “Human Resources for Health.”
 Community Health Workers go by many names worldwide, including health promotors and village health workers, and are helping with the global shortage of doctors, nurses and other healthcare workers.
 In Uganda, these community health workers, called VHTs, are elected by their local villagers and serve three primary roles: to spread basic preventive health information, to refer sick patients to local or sometimes distant health centers and to track health information for the Ministry of Health.
 VHTs play a vital role in Uganda's health system and Omni Med has perfected the approach of garnering the support of international volunteers to train and maintain VHTs.

 Omni Med trains 1 VHT for every 25-30 households locally through a week-long course and then spends considerable time maintaining them.
 Participants will accompany the VHTs on home visits to facilitate transfer of the most powerful preventive health tool-knowledge.
 The most effective health measures are also the most basic and are applied in the home.
-Volunteers will help to maintain the VHTs' knowledge base by teaching them in quarterly meetings and some will conduct initial trainings for new VHTs as well.
-Participants will also see and participate in the full scope of Omni Med's local activities, including construction of protected water sources, construction of cookstoves and distribution of insecticide treated nets (ITN).
+Participants will also witness the full scope of Omni Med's local activities, including construction of protected water sources, construction of cookstoves and distribution of insecticide treated nets (ITN).
 Omni Med has long believed in studying its impact, having conducted two clinical trials measuring program efficacy thus far.
-Participants will be exposed to, and will help facilitate, ongoing research initiatives while there.
+Participants will be exposed to ongoing research initiatives while there.

 Clinical Rotations & Public Health Placements